-General courses provide mainly general education suited to the needs of both those who wish to enter institutions of higher education and those who are going to enter employment but have chosen no specific vocational area.
+General courses provide mainly general education suited to the needs of both those who wish to advance to higher education and those who are going to get a job but have chosen no specific vocational area.

 Specialized courses are mainly intended to provide vocational or other specialized education for those students who have chosen a particular vocational area as their future career.
 These courses may be further classified into: agriculture, industry, commerce, fishery, home economics, nursing, science-mathematics, physical education, music, art, English language and other courses.